victorchrollo14/QuickMeet/README.md

 # Quickmeet

 A Real Time Video and Chat Application which enables users to have realtime video and text chat through your browser.
+Its built using the native webrtc javascript Api and socket.io for websockets.

 ## TECH STACK

-* React.js
+- React.js
-* Redux
+- Redux
-* Express.js
+- Express.js
-* websockets
+- websockets
-* Webrtc
+- Webrtc
-* PostgresSQL
+- Postgres
-* Google oAuth
+- Google oAuth

 ## Functionalities

-* Let the user sign up and login.
+- user sign up and login with Google.
-* Let the user create a new meeting.
+- users can create a new meeting.
-* Other users should be able to join meeting by id.
-* Users should be able to share their screen and camera as well.
-* Users should be able to mute/unmute themselves.
+- other users can join the meeting using the roomId.
+- Many to Many connection webrtc connection between users in the room.
-* Users should be able exchange text messages in chat section.
+- Users can exchange text messages in chat section.
-* works for both registered and unregistered users.
+- Both registered and unregistered users can join meetings.